mamamia5x/Dungeon/README.md

 `node index.js`

-Not done at all :(

 ## Changes
 * #### V.0.1.0 IP
+  * ###### Build 030524
+    * A working level editor, and a previewer
+    * Dev mode.
+Run `node dev/liveEdit.js`
+    * Working UI and a player manager system
+    * Colors added somewhat
+    * Better level system
+    * LIVE EDITOR!
+    * Dev tools, pretty nice stuff
   * ###### Build 030424
     * Created a map and file handler, which can create a linked dungeon.
     * Currently a working level editor and a working walker
     * User can exit to next level, and that is it.

 ## Planned
 - [ ] Maybe a UI File?
 - [ ] Coins or currency of some sort
+  - [ ] A coin spot on map, which will give the user x amount of $
 - [ ] Main manager
   - [X] A file that sets the starting level
   - [X] Maybe has user health?